TennisVisuals/TMX_docs/pages/tmx/tmx_searchbox.md

 {% include image.html file="ch_search_players.png" alt="Player Search" caption="Player Search Mode" %}

 The default behavior of the search box is to find players, and the default search order is First Name / Last Name.
-You can change the search order by Right or Control Clicking in the search box.
+You can temporarily change the search order by Right or Control Clicking in the search box.

+The default behavior may be changed via the [Settings Dialogue](ch_tmx_setup.html).

 {% include image.html file="ch_search_order.png" alt="Search Order" caption="Right or Control Click to change Search Order" %}